ecomfe/grapher.js/doc/src/md/doc.md

 }
 ```

 `zAxis.data` also can be a m-by-n matrix.
-When `xAxis.data` is an n-vector and `yAxis.data` is an n-vector.
+When `xAxis.data` is an n-vector and `yAxis.data` is an m-vector.

 ### Parametric Surface